Southwest emergency: Did the FAA wait too long to order engine checks?

 FAA officials said afterward that the agency would issue an “airworthiness directive” within two weeks requiring a high-tech inspection of the fan blades on such engines when they reach a certain number of takeoffs and landings.

-An FAA official said Friday that this directive was not related to Tuesday’s deadly accident, but is rather a response to a similar incident 20 months ago involving the same type of engine, which is made jointly by General Electric and Safran Aircraft Engines.
+Prior to Friday's action, the FAA had been working to complete a directive growing out of a similar accident that occurred 20 months ago, involving the same type of engine, which is made by CFM, a joint venture of General Electric and Safran Aircraft Engines.
 On Aug.
 27, 2016, a Southwest flight from New Orleans to Orlando, Florida, was forced to make an emergency landing when a fan blade on the engine broke.
 No one was hurt.

 Southwest Airlines was one of several carriers that called for a revamping of the proposal, telling the FAA that it wanted more than the year the engine-makers suggested to complete the inspections.
 The airlines filed formal comments with the agency, with Southwest saying it would need 18 months to inspect the 732 engines that would be subject to an order.